menondj/RLearningUnity3D/README.md

 2] TicTacToeEnv Object drag, InteractiveTF.cs script.

-3] To Academy Object, drag TicTacToeTFAcademy.cs (located in ML_agents/Template/Scripts/ ).
+3] To Academy Object, drag TicTacToeTFAcademy.cs (located in ML-Agents/Template/Scripts/ ).
 Set defence_penalty = -0.5, defence_reward = 0.5.
 The Transforms, Sprites as in QLearning method.
-To Agent Object, drag TicTacToeAgent.cs script.
-Drag the Brain Object. max step = 27 ( not used but kept so as not to prolong the game too much ).
+To Agent Object, drag TicTacToeTFAgent.cs script.
+Drag the Brain Object. max step = 27.
 Drag 'Status', 'Scrore' transforms accordngly.

-4] To Brain GameObject, drag Brain Script.
+4] To Brain GameObject, drag Brain Script from ML-Agents/Scripts .
 Paramaters: State Size = 10 Continuous, Action Size = 9, Discrete.
 Action descriptions 0 - 8 denoting 9 positions in a 3x3 TicTacToe game.

 5] Set Brain Type = external.
-Go to Build Settings, build the game and put in python directory.
+Go to Build Settings, build the game into the 'python' directory.
 Follow the same process as in (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md).
+Also in Build settings, set ENABLE_TENSORFLOW in Scripting Define Symbols.
+After importing the Unity tensorflow Plugins.
+Otherwise it will not build as it wont recognise tensorflow libraries in Unity3D.

 6] The hyperperameters specific to TicTacToe has been kept in ppo.ipynb.
 This should converge in about 7-8 million global steps.
-Takes about 6-7 hours.
+Takes about 6-7 hours on a 2.3Ghz i5 MacBookPro.

-The tensorboards should look like https://github.com/menondj/RLearningUnity3D/blob/master/python/TensorBoard.png
+The tensorboard o/p should look like https://github.com/menondj/RLearningUnity3D/blob/master/python/TensorBoard.png.
+When training has stabilised, the draws will increase as the Agent would have learnt to defend.

 Note: The reward scheme: 1 for any win (be it NOT Or CROSS), -1 for a position proposed which is already taken (a case where the the academy resets and starts afresh), -0.5 for a missed defence., -1 for a missed opportunity for a win.